alkhatib93/gsea_browser/README.md

 # GSEA Browser

-A web-based interactive browser for Gene Set Enrichment Analysis (GSEA) results visualization.
-This application allows you to explore and visualize GSEA results with an intuitive interface.
+A modern web application for visualizing and analyzing Gene Set Enrichment Analysis (GSEA) results.
+This tool provides an interactive interface to explore and compare GSEA results across different conditions or time points.

 ## Features